The 3 Essential Website Pages You Need to Launch Your Small Business

 Yes, three pages are all you need to launch your small business.
 When you first start out you have three goals, or as I call them the 3Cs: create, connect and charge. (for more on that topic see the free Brand Basics ebook).

 Your job is not to become a web designer (unless of course it is), so don’t spend countless hours tweaking your website.
 Start with these three pages:

 Thank you page

 Here’s why you need exactly these and what to put on them:

 The 3 essential website pages you need to launch your small business

-Your landing page is exactly that — the place where people land when they click on the link in your Instagram profile, or google your business name or click on your Facebook link.
-Make your landing page the heart of your tiny online empire, keep it up to date and make sure all roads lead to it.
+Your landing page is the same thing — the place where people land when they click on the link in your Instagram bio, or Google your business name, or click on your Facebook profile.

 2. THANK YOU PAGE